playday3008/GTAV-Beast-Hunt-Helper/README.md

    - Red line is the path from last path node or player to the checkpoint.
 7. Just follow the line that originates from the player.

+## Tips

+Beast script is very *fragile* don't do nothing unusual, just follow the line and that's all.
+This mod can't track script state as it isn't stored in global variable, so mod have it's own state which can desync from game script, if anything unexpected happens.

 ## Contributing

 Feel free to open issues or pull requests if you have any suggestions or improvements.